amandangol/CalmQ/README.md

-🌿 CalmQ – Your Wellness Companion with Web3 Integration
+🌿 Serenara – Your Wellness Companion with Web3 Integration
-CalmQ is a next-generation wellness app that rewards your mental health journey through Web3 technology.
-Whether you're tracking habits, practicing mindfulness, or completing achievements, CalmQ lets you mint your wellness milestones as NFTs on the blockchain.
+Serenara is a next-generation wellness app that rewards your mental health journey through Web3 technology.
+Whether you're tracking habits, practicing mindfulness, or completing achievements, Serenara lets you mint your wellness milestones as NFTs on the blockchain.

 ## (Work in Progress)